aimee-mcneil-melville/ToDo-Full-Stack/README.md

 # JavaScript Kata: Objects and Arrays

+## Learning Competencies

+* Learn about JavaScript objects and arrays
+* Get introduced to using nodemon for automatic updates
+* Become familiar with the concept of code "kata"
+* Apply what you've learned about objects and arrays on a simple web page

 ## Introduction

 In these exercises we'll practise some of the fundamentals of JavaScript and start learning about testing.